znes/angus-scenarios/documentation/scenario-description.md

 each country as provided in current data from the Restore2050 project.

 Onshore wind and pv timeseries are based on renewables ninja for each country.
-The offshore profiles are taken from the Vernetzen-project and adapted with an correction factor of 0.8 which has been derived from the energy production in the e-Highway scenarios.
+The offshore profiles are taken from the Vernetzen-project and adapted with a correction factor of 0.8 which has been derived from the energy production in the e-Highway scenarios.
 The inflow in run of river and reservoirs is modelled with the inflow timeseries of the Restore2050 project.